 NDRF set to induct new women battalions soon

-Kolkata, Sep 19: The National Disaster Response Force (NDRF) would induct women personnel in its new battalions within the next one year, a top official said.
+Kolkata, Sep 19: The National Disaster Response Force (NDRF) would induct women personnel in its new battalions within the next year, a top official said.

 The Union government had in 2018 made a proposal to attach women contingents to NDRF battalions in the country.